CNC Projects Built Using Sherline Tools

 This photo shows Stan’s solution to a way to operate a Sherline CNC axis manually when a stepper motor is not available or needed.
 Click on photo to view a larger image.

-Stan Figora had a CNC ready Sherline mill for which he only needed CNC control on the X and Y axes.
+Stan Figora had a CNC-ready Sherline mill for which he only needed CNC control on the X and Y axes.
 He figured, “Why buy a $75 stepper motor for the Z-axis when all I need is a little up/down positioning control now and then?”
-When ordering Sherline tools “CNC-ready” it should be noted that they cannot be operated manually until stepper motors with a through shaft are mounted.
+When ordering Sherline tools “CNC-ready,” it should be noted that they cannot be operated manually until stepper motors with a through shaft are mounted.
 Some customers know they will eventually want to use their tools using CNC but would like to learn to use the tools manually first.
-At present, the only alternatives are to either purchase manual tools and convert them to CNC later or to purchase CNC-ready tools and add stepper motors to each axis just so you can attach handwheels to the rear shafts.
+At present, the only alternatives are to either purchase manual tools and convert them to CNC later or to purchase CNC-ready tools and add stepper motors to each axis so that you can attach handwheels to the rear shafts.

 Stan got around that limitation by machining a simple aluminum plate that attaches to the stepper motor mount.
 He fitted a brass bushing in the center hole and made a short 1/4″ diameter shaft to go between the shaft coupling inside the housing and the handwheel.
 Because the bushing raised the handwheel collar above the surface of the plate, he attached a small piece of aluminum in which he scribed the zero reference witness mark.